-Alumni Scholarships and Awards
+Alumni Pride Awards

-In addition to conferring its Distinguished Alumni Awards, the Association sponsors scholarships for future alumni (undergraduate and graduate students) and presents special recognition awards to outstanding alumni.
-The recently expanded alumni awards program includes Alumni Awards of Excellence, which recognize major achievements in the previous year; the Alumni Horizons Awards, which celebrate the achievements of alumni early in their career; and the Alumni Recognition Awards, which recognize the significant contributions made over a number of years by University of Alberta alumni in their local communities and beyond.
-In addition to other Association scholarships, Alumni Council has initiated a new Millenium Scholarship program for deserving graduate and undergraduate students.
+At the annual Alumni Pride Awards ceremony, the Alumni Association presents special recognition awards to outstanding alumni.
+The Alumni Pride Awards program includes Alumni Awards of Excellence, which recognize major achievements in the previous year; the Alumni Horizon Awards, which celebrate the achievements of alumni early in their career, and the Alumni Honour Awards, which recognize the significant contributions made over a number of years by University of Alberta alumni in their local communities and beyond.
+The Distinguished Alumni Award is the Association's highest honour.
+Award recipients are inducted to the Alumni Wall of Recognition.
+Housed in the Students' Union Building, the Wall of Recognition celebrates the diverse achievements and contributions made by University of Alberta alumni to their chosen professions, to their communities and to society.